History of Sabah: Japanese occupation and Allied liberation

 A map of the occupation of Borneo in 1943 prepared by the Japanese during World War II, with label written in Japanese characters.

 As part of the Second World War Japanese forces landed in Labuan on 3 January 1942, and continued to invade the rest of North Borneo.
 From 1942 to 1945, Japanese forces occupied North Borneo, along with most of the island.
 Bombings by the allied forces devastated most towns including Sandakan, which was razed to the ground.
 Resistance against Japanese occupation was concentrated on the west and north coast of North Borneo.
-The resistance in Jesselton was led by Albert Kwok and Jules Stephens of the Kinabalu Guerillas.
+The resistance in Jesselton was led by Albert Kwok and Jules Stephens of the Kinabalu Guerrillas.
 Another resistance was led by Panglima Alli from Sulug Island, off the coast of Jesselton.
 In Kudat, there was also some resistance led by Mustapha Harun.
 On 10 October 1943, the Kinabalu Guerrillas together with followers of Panglima Alli staged a surprise attack on the Japanese.
 The attack however was foiled.
 The 324 local residents who participated in the attacks, including Albert Kwok and Panglima Alli, were detained in Petagas and later executed on 21 January 1944.
 The site of the execution is today known as the Petagas War Memorial.

 In Keningau during World War II, Korom was a rebel and some said he was a Sergeant with the North Borneo Armed Constabulary.
 It was claimed that he spied for the Allied Forces by pretending to be working for the Japanese.
 He provided intelligence on Japanese positions and some credited him with the escape of 500 Allied POWs.
 Fighting alongside Korom in his platoon was Garukon, Lumanib, Kingan, Mikat, Pensyl, Gampak, Abdullah Hashim, Ariff Salleh, Langkab, Polos, Nuing, Ambutit, Lakai, Badau and many more including the Chinese.